 Competing interests

-DK reports personal fees from Actelion, Covis, Cytori, EMD Serono and GSK; grants and personal fees from Bayer, Roche/Genentech, Gilead, Sanofi-Aventis, Boehringer-Ingelheim, Corbus and Chemomab; grants from BMS and NIH K24ARO63120 during the conduct of the study; and personal fees from Astra Zeneca outside the submitted work.
+DK reports personal fees from Actelion, Boehringer-Ingelheim, Covis, Corbus, Cytori, EMD Serono, Genentech/Roche, GSK, Sanofi-Aventis and UCB,; grants from BMS, Bayer and Pfizer; stocks in Eicos Sciences, Inc, during the conduct of the study; and personal fees from Astra Zeneca outside the submitted work.

 CPD reports personal fees from Roche, Actelion, EMD Serono, Sanofi and Boehringer Ingelheim; grants and personal fees from GSK and Inventiva; and grants from CSL Behring during the conduct of the study.